Ho Chi Minh Thought

-Ho Chi Minh Thought (Tư tưởng Hồ Chí Minh) is a political philosophy that builds upon Marxism–Leninism and the ideology of Vietnamese revolutionary Ho Chi Minh.
+Ho Chi Minh Thought (Tư tưởng Hồ Chí Minh /vi/) is a political Ideology that builds upon Marxism–Leninism and the ideology of Vietnamese revolutionary Ho Chi Minh.
 It was developed and codified by the Communist Party of Vietnam and formalised in 1991.
 The term is used to cover political theories and policies considered as representing a form of Marxism–Leninism that has been adapted to Vietnamese circumstances and history.
 The ideology includes views on the basic issues of the Vietnamese Revolution, specifically the development and application of Marxism–Leninism to the material conditions of Vietnam.

 Whilst the ideology is named after the Vietnamese revolutionary and President, it does not necessarily reflect the personal ideologies of Ho Chi Minh but rather the official ideology of the Communist Party of Vietnam.

 Origins

 As with Mao Zedong Thought, the core of Ho Chi Minh Thought is the belief that the peasantry is the revolutionary vanguard in pre-industrial societies rather than the proletariat.
 Ho Chi Minh Thought is rooted in: